ulsdevteam/ezpaarse-loader/README.md

  * `./process.sh`
    * will look in `pending/` for new logs, moving them to `done/` when completed
    * failures will be output to STDERR, and failed logs and temporary files will be left in `working/`
+ * `./sponsor.sh`
+   * will look at custom LDAP attributes to populate a custom table of RC codes for certain accounts
+   * failures will be output to STDERR
+   * for usage outside of Pitt, you'll need to modify the LDAP filter and attributes selected

 ## Copyright/License
  * Copyright University of Pittsburgh